Key points:

 What happens when they’re left untreated?

-The tricky part is that both Hepatitis B and C often don’t cause symptoms right away.
-You might feel a bit tired or unwell, but many people don’t realise they’re infected until their liver has already taken a hit.
+Most people with Hepatitis B will become unwell and will go yellow – a clear indicator of something being very wrong, but in the other 10% and in most patients with Hepatitis C you might feel a bit tired or unwell, but these people don’t realise they’re infected until their liver has already taken a hit.

 If left untreated, these viruses can lead to serious health issues like: